akatsuki-rings/akatsuki-rings/README.md

 subsys with multiple origins.

-can't fathom plurality in non fully-traumagenic systems? hit the block button idk dude
+can't fathom plurality & non fully-traumagenic systems? hit the block button idk dude
 ***

 whyd she do that is she stupid vv